Starcounter/Docs/docs/topic-guides/blendable-web-apps/html-views-composition-guidelines.md

 ## Guideline 4: Create the Presentation in `declarative-shadow-dom`

-As outlined in guideline 1, the presentation of the HTML view should be included within the `<template is="declarative-shadow-dom">`.
+As outlined in guideline 1, the presentation of the HTML view should be defined within the `<template is="declarative-shadow-dom">`.

 There is one exception to this.
 Both slot attributes and `declarative-shadow-dom` can be omitted if the view only contains non-visual elements or if all elements should be bulked together in the default slot.
 The latter is rarely the case but may be useful for example for prototyping.